 Some conflicting information was seen from the animal toxicological studies.
 It was already in the middle of the summer and very limited time was available to us before the malaria epidemic season would end.
 We would have to delay the study for at least a year if we continued our debate on toxicity.
 To expedite the safety evaluation, I asked to take the extracts voluntarily.
 The leaders at the institute approved my request.
 In July 1972, two other team members and myself took the extracts under close monitoring in the hospital.
 No side effect was observed in the one-week test window.
 Following the trial, another five members volunteered in the dose escalation study.
 This safety evaluation won us precious time and allowed us to start and complete the clinical trial in time.

-Traditional Chinese medicine started with a story: “Sheng Nong tasted a hundred herbs.”
-Sheng Nong was an ancient Chinese medical practitioner.
+Traditional Chinese medicine started with a story: “Shen Nong tasted a hundred herbs.”
+Shen Nong was an ancient Chinese medical practitioner.
 To understand the efficacy and toxicity of the herbs, he tasted over a hundred herbs himself and recorded all the details, which left us with a lot of precious information.
 Although Qinghao was prescribed as an herbal medicine for thousands of years, the dose of the active ingredients in these prescriptions was much lower than that in the Qinghao extract we tested.
 Our desire to get the clinical trial completed and have the medicine for our patients as soon as possible was the real driving force behind our action.

 Success in the first clinical trial